Japanese Chin

 Height: 8" - 11"

-Health Problems: Chronic wheezing and snoring due to short snout; heart problems; eye problems; respiratory problems; ear infections; heat exhaustion; distemper (may require adjusting vaccination schedule)
+Health Problems: Chins can be subject to chronic wheezing, snoring and heat exhaustion due to short snout; heart problems; eye problems; ear infections; distemper (may require adjusting vaccination schedule); and a fatal neurological condition called GM2 Gangliosidosis, or Tay-Sachs Disease (can be DNA tested).

 Also Known As: Japanese Spaniel, Chin